JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 Causes of Slip and Falls at Apartment Complexes

 There are many different areas in your apartment complex that can cause slip and falls to occur.
-It’s important to remember that slip and falls are 100% preventable, meaning that they can always be prevented with proper maintenance to the apartment complex.
+It’s important to remember that slip and falls are 100% preventable.
+That means that they can always be prevented with proper maintenance of the apartment complex.

 Wet and Slippery Floors